naihloan/ramoneando/docs/cv/cover-letter-2022-06-07--OpenZeppelin/CBH-2.md

 I am aiming for the Senior Product Manager role.

 This is my second application at Clipboard Health, after applying for a Product Operations Position.
-Upon review, I am further impressed on the company's strong remote culture, growth, overall positive energy thriving into the near future, and the company's mission.
+Upon your suggestion for this role, and over a further review of the company, I am further impressed by the strong remote culture, growth, overall positive energy thriving into the near future, and the company's mission.
+I'd like to join that spirit.

 A little about my background, and how I may fit for the role.
 For the past 3 years, I've been working in the tech industry with global teams remotely and async.
 First, I trained as a backend developer for a